 Jonathan's June Tourism Industry Round-up

-Today marks mid-Summer, the longest day of the year however it has felt like a long few weeks as the UK has seen some challenging times domestically, but history shows us that the country will bounce back stronger than ever before.
+Today marks mid-Summer, the longest day of the year however, it has felt like a long few weeks as the UK has seen some challenging times domestically.
+Despite this, history shows us that the country will bounce back stronger than ever before.

 April tourism figures good news for UK